oracle/odpi/doc/src/functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **options** [IN] -- a reference to the dequeue options on which the transformation is to be set.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **value** [IN] -- a byte string in the encoding used for CHAR data, or NULL